What is Extended Producer Responsibility Legislation?

 The European Union, the USA and Canada have implemented product legislation to minimize the environmental impact when placing goods on the market.
-Various Directives and regulations serve to reduce waste, minimize harmful substances and improve materials recycling and reuse.
+Electronics items become known as WEEE when they enter the waste stream and must be handled correctly, as must batteries and any packaging that the products were sold in.

 Requires producers to register in each country where they have obligations.
 It also requires them to report products placed on market as well as finance the collection and recycling or reuse of these goods at product end of life.